slotThe/slotThe.github.io/posts/rq.md

 [^3]A cursory analysis reveals that parsing takes about 10ms, with the type checker and evaluator needing around 20ms each.
-The bulk of the time, 130ms, is spent actually reading in the string!
+The bulk of the time, 130ms, is spent invoking `cargo metadata` and reading its output.

 Still, overall I'm quite happy with this, as I haven't really tried optimising for performance at all,